ysyk2021/mindful-leadership-mastery-techniques-for-positive-influence-visionary-thinking-and-empowered-living/src/chapter-7-1.md

-Chapter 7: Creating a Culture of Innovation and Learning
+Creating a Culture of Innovation and Learning
 ========================================================

 Creating a culture of innovation and learning is essential for mindful leadership.
 In this chapter, we will explore the importance of creating such a culture and strategies for doing so.